-Montenegro: EPCG power company gets more MW from HPP Piva since the cancellation of contract with Serbia EPS Power utility15.
-May 2014. / SEE Energy News
+Montenegro: EPCG power company gets more MW from HPP Piva since the cancellation of contract with Serbia EPS Power utility, SEE Energy News

 Termination of validity the Contract on long-term business cooperation with the Electric Power Industry of Serbia has not caused significant changes in working of HPP Piva, except that now it participates in the tertiary regulation which implies optimization of power flows in grid and in production system.